MS-NeRF: Multi-Space Neural Radiance Fields

 \section{Conclusion}

 In this paper, we tackle the long-standing problem of rendering reflective surfaces in NeRF-based methods.
 We introduce a multi-space NeRF method that decomposes the Euclidean space into multiple virtual sub-spaces.
 Our proposed MS-NeRF approach achieves significantly better results compared with conventional NeRF-based methods.
-Moreover, a light-weighted design of the MS module allows our approach to serve as an enhancement to the conventional NeRF-backbone networks.
-We also constructed a novel dataset for the evaluation of similar tasks, hopefully, helping future researches in the community.
+Moreover, a light-weighted design of the MS module allows our approach to serve as an enhancement to the conventional NeRF-based methods.
+We also constructed a novel dataset for the evaluation of similar tasks, hopefully helping future research in the community.